 About Cognitive Systems

-The UBC Cognitive Systems Program (COGS) is a multi-disciplinary undergraduate program involving four departments: Computer Science, Linguistics, Philosophy, and Psychology.
+The UBC Cognitive Systems Program (COGS) is a multi-disciplinary undergraduate program supported primarily by four departments: Computer Science, Linguistics, Philosophy, and Psychology.

 Cognitive Systems offers five degrees – 3 offered by the Faculty of Arts and 2 offered by the Faculty of Science: